efuzy/efuzy/docs/src/pages/vue-components/intersection.md

 ### With transition

-In the example below we used a Quasar transition.
+In the example below we used a Efuzy transition.
 For a full list, please head to [Transitions](/options/transitions) page.

 <doc-example title="With transition" file="QIntersection/Transition" scrollable />